-A bow and arrow or crossbow can be used year-round at any time of day to take invasive carp, bowfin, buffalo fish, common carp, gar, shad, and suckers from streams, rivers, and non-flowing waters (including lakes, ponds, and reservoirs), except for the large rivers listed below.
+A bow and arrow or crossbow can be used year-round at any time of day to take invasive (Asian) carp, bowfin, buffalo fish, common carp, gar, shad, and suckers from streams, rivers, and non-flowing waters (including lakes, ponds, and reservoirs).
 A fishing license is required to use a bow and arrow or crossbow as fishing equipment.
+See page 22 for Lake Michigan tributary restrictions on bow and spear fishing equipment.

-A gig, fish spear, spear gun, or underwater spear can be used year-round at any time of day to take invasive carp, bowfin, buffalo fish, common carp, gar, shad, and suckers from non-flowing waters (including lakes, ponds, and reservoirs) except for the following large rivers:
+A gig, fish spear, spear gun, or underwater spear can be used year-round at any time of day to take invasive (Asian) carp, bowfin, buffalo fish, common carp, gar, shad, and suckers from non-flowing waters (including lakes, ponds, and reservoirs) and the following large rivers:

-- Kankakee River, upstream to the SR 55 bridge - Maumee River, upstream to the Anthony Boulevard bridge in Fort Wayne - St. Joseph River, upstream from Twin Branch Dam in Elkhart and St. Joseph counties - Tippecanoe River, upstream to a half mile below its confluence with Big Creek in Carroll County.
-Fish spears and fish gigs cannot be used in, on, or adjacent to Tippecanoe River from a half mile below its juncture with Big Creek in Carroll County upstream to the Oakdale Dam. - Wabash River, upstream to SR 13 in Wabash - White River, upstream from the Wabash River to the junction of East and West Forks - White River/East Fork, upstream to the dam at the south edge of Columbus - White River/West Fork, upstream to the dam below Harding Street in Indianapolis
+- Kankakee River, upstream from the Illinois border to the SR 55 bridge - Maumee River, upstream from the Ohio border to the Anthony Boulevard bridge in Fort Wayne - St. Joseph River, in Elkhart and St. Joseph counties - Tippecanoe River, from confluence with Wabash River upstream to a half mile below its confluence with Big Creek in Carroll County.
+Fish spears and fish gigs cannot be used in, on, or adjacent to Tippecanoe River from a half mile below its juncture with Big Creek in Carroll County upstream to the Oakdale Dam. - Wabash River, from confluence with Ohio River upstream to SR 13 in Wabash - White River, upstream from confluence with the Wabash River to the junction of East and West Forks - White River/East Fork, from the junction of East and West Forks upstream to the dam at the south edge of Columbus - White River/West Fork, from the junction of East and West Forks upstream to the dam below Harding Street in Indianapolis